timyerg/Merge-absolute-abundances-instead-of-relative-ines-in-Metaphlane-3-output/README.md

 Note that to get "absolute" abundances in addition to relative ones you need to run Metaphlan with ```-t rel_ab_w_read_stats``` added to the command.

 ### How to use:
-Download the script, make it executable:
+Download the script, make it executable (v equal to the version of the metaphlan, 3 or 4):

 ```
 v=4 #metaphlan version